eduardz1/Master-Thesis/chapters/evaluation.typ

 The numbers are computed on an average of 10 runs for each configuration.
 The result is a #{num(cpu_64 / gpu_64, digits: 2)}#sym.times speedup compared to the 32 core Zen 3 @CPU:short when using 64 bit floating points.
 Interestingly, compiling with 32 bit floats makes the time on @CPU:short decrease by #{num(100 - (cpu_32 * 100)/ cpu_64, digits: 2)}% and by #{num(100 - (gpu_32 * 100)/ gpu_64, digits: 2)}% for the @GPU FP32 version.
 The A100 @GPU that we're using for our benchmark has 9.7 TFLOPS of peak FP64 performance and 19.5 TFLOPS of FP32 yet we don't see just a #{num(19.5/9.7, digits: 0)}#sym.times improvement but a #{num(gpu_64/gpu_32, digits: 1)}#sym.times one.
 This further proves how important choosing the correct precision is when writing @GPU code and suggest that approaches similar to the ones used @it-alg could be used in @HAWEN.

+#figure(
+  placement: top,
+  image("../resources/imgs/2D_Marmousi2_benchmark.svg"),
+  caption: [2D elastic Marmousi2 model used as a benchmark (top image) with the computed wave field.
+The middle image represent the absolute displacement in meters of the elastic waves, the bottom the real part of the displacement.], ) <marmousi-img>

-== Removing Matrix Inversions and Optimizing Cache Locality
+== Removing Matrix Inversions and Optimizing Cache Locality <inv-cache-bench>

 To benchmark the impact of the removal of matrix inversions and the changes related to better cache locality, we use the Marmousi2 @x-Marmousi2 model to simulate the propagation of elastic waves over a mesh of 100 thousands cells and compare the difference across a set of different polynomial orders.
 The Marmousi2 model covers a surface of 3.5 #sym.times 17 kilometers.
 The results where computed over 169 sources.
 In @marmousi-img we see the resulting wave field corresponding to the source number 111.